 - It's possible that not all transfer credits have been processed and it's essential to have these documents to best advise you.

 New Student To-Do List

-- Arrange Housing - If you are living on campus, new students may move-in on January 3rd, 2012.
-For more information, visit www.du.edu/housing
+- Arrange Housing - If you are living on campus, new students may move-in on January 2nd, 2014. www.du.edu/housing.

 - Take the Know the Code Quiz- Honor Yourself, Honor the Code.
 Curious about "the rules" at DU?
-Make sure you Know the Code and go to www.du.edu/studentconduct and click on the "Know the Code" icon– this contains important information you'll want to know as a DU student.
+Make sure you Know the Code and go to www.du.edu/studentconduct and click on the "Know the Code" icon.
+This contains important information that you'll want to know as a DU student.
 Scroll through the slide show and then show that you Know the Code by taking a brief online quiz.

 - Configure Your Laptop - Computers must be configured to the DU system to comply with security requirements and gain access to the wireless network.
-Click here for instructions. www.du.edu/uts/helpdesk/newstudent.html
+For instructions, visit www.du.edu/uts/helpdesk/newstudent.html.

 - Get a Parking Permit - If you are bringing a car to campus for the quarter, you will need a permit from Parking Services. www.parking.du.edu/student